janastu/open.janastu.org/labs/anthill.md

 ### Event Costs: <a href="#event-costs" id="event-costs"></a>

-We wish that the cost will prevent anyone who wishes to engage. (more details later)
+We wish that the cost will NOT prevent anyone who wishes to engage. (more details later)

 ### Things to Carry: <a href="#things-to-carry" id="things-to-carry"></a>